 Drew Allar injury update: Penn State QB's status vs. Ohio State

-Penn State quarterback Drew Allar is questionable for Saturday’s game against Ohio State after suffering a lower body injury over the weekend, head coach James Franklin said.
+Penn State quarterback Drew Allar is expected to start at the position in Saturday’s game against Ohio State as he recovers from a lower body injury, according to reports.

-Allar will be a game-time decision for the game after sustaining an apparent knee injury late in the first half of last Saturday’s game against Wisconsin.
+Allar was not included on the Penn State injury/availability report provided by the Big Ten before the game, indicating the team believes he is ready to play.

-The quarterback attempted to play in the second half, but after warming up informed Franklin that he didn’t believe he would be effective enough to play through the injury.
+It had been expected that Allar would play this weekend as he was able to participate in practice over the last week while sharing snaps with backup Beau Pribula, according to insiders.

 The winner is expected to be favored to play in the Big Ten Championship Game against presumptive favorite Oregon, although undefeated contender Indiana is also in the mix.